Contact

 To translate this page into your preferred language, click the Google Translate icon in the top-right menu and select your desired language.

-Our HHT and PAVM services care for and treat patients with hereditary haemorrhagic telangiectasia (HHT, also known as Osler Weber Rendu syndrome) and/or pulmonary arteriovenous malformations (PAVMs).
+Our PAVM and HHT services care for and treat people with pulmonary arteriovenous malformations (PAVMs) and/or hereditary haemorrhagic telangiectasia (HHT, also known as Osler Weber Rendu syndrome).

 Hammersmith Hospital has had a centre for specialist treatment of these conditions since 1983.
-We lead the British Thoracic Society’s pulmonary AVM group; from 2016 until Brexit 2021 we were the lead centre for the European Reference Network VASCERN, and we now lead the new NHS Rare Disease Collaborative Network (RDCN) for HHT.
+From 2016 until Brexit 2021 we were the lead centre for the European Reference Network VASCERN, and we set up and lead NHS Rare Disease Collaborative Networks (RDCNs) for both conditions.

 Conditions and treatments

-While both conditions can lead to the development of other health problems, with appropriate management, people with HHT and/or PAVMs can lead normal, healthy lives.
+It is important to remember that while both conditions can lead to the development of other health problems, with appropriate management, people with PAVMs and/or HHT can lead normal, healthy lives.
+Life expectancy is normal in HHT, we think because of benefits from HHT that are just beginning to be understood.

 Clinics